bmbigbang/CarND-Semantic-Segmentation/README.md

-The model achieves better than 90% accuracy for detecting the pixels corresponding to roads with the majority of the exceptions relating to lighting, shading or other intrusions on the road (marks, cracks etc)
+The model achieves better than 90% accuracy for detecting the pixels corresponding to roads with the majority of the exceptions relating to lighting, shading or other artifacts on the road (marks, cracks etc)

 ### Setup
 ##### Frameworks and Packages